 We believe that with this app, children will be more motivated later in their life to become a craftsman or at least spark their interest in crafts.
 With this game we would like to foster the recognition of craftsmen as valuable members of society, thus helping to preserve craftsmanship.

 Producers: Adam Pelley, Bernadett Blanka Nagy, Eszter Diána Kocsis, Ferenc Tolnai

 Platform: Mobile, Desktop

 A personalized software service that allows car mechanics to have an app that is specific to their business.
 They pay for the service so they can provide this app to their customers.
-The mechanics record all service information on this program.
-The app provides valuable information to the customers, as well as the car industry as a whole.
+The mechanics record all service information and the app provides valuable information to the customers, as well as to the car industry as a whole.

 Project Name: FindMe

 Producers: Mariann Takács, Sarolta Henter, Bernadett Furó, Anna Becskeházi